artsandmetaphysics/goodlifeodyssey/README.md

 - `---` is replaced with an "em dash"
 - `--` is replaced with an "en dash"
 - `...` at the start of a line is replaced with "centered triple dots"
+- Straight quotes are replaced with curly quotes everywhere, except in the YAML front matter.

 ## Citations